USC women upset No. 9 Oregon State, 70-50

 The victory snapped a two-game skid for USC (13-11, 4-9).
 Kristen Simon added 14 points and seven rebounds for the Trojans.

 Valerie Higgins' jumper gave USC a 52-40 lead with just more than five minutes left, and Oregon State could not catch up.
+The loss snapped a 15-game Pac-12 winning streak for the Beavers at Gill Coliseum.

+''Our shots weren't falling and they were getting everything they wanted,'' Wiese said. ''They really put us on our heels.
+They had that press on us, and we weren't handling it the way that we should, for whatever reason.
+Games like that happen.
+Give credit to USC.
+They came out and wanted to smack us and they did.''

 The Beavers will play No. 15 UCLA on Sunday.
 Oregon State's only previous conference loss this season came against the Bruins, 66-56 at Pauley Pavilion on Jan.
 13.